 The second-season finale of the seminal, kooky TV drama Twin Peaks — which later turned out to serve as the show’s series finale — capped off with inarguably one of the most frightening ending scenes in television history.
 Special Agent Dale Cooper (Kyle MacLachlan), now possessed by the demonic entity known as BOB after narrowly escaping the Black Lodge, calmly squeezes a tube of toothpaste into a bathroom sink before smashing his head into a mirror, where BOB’s diabolical reflection stares back at him.
 (In the process, he coins a chilling catchphrase: “How’s Annie?”)
 Aside from that nightmare-inducing sequence and its unknown aftermath, though, there were other potential plotline outcomes to unpack: What happened with the explosion at the bank?
 Were Ben’s injuries life-threatening after Doc Hayward whacked his head against a fireplace?
 Did Leo ever escape Windom’s pesky tarantula trap?

-In his new novel, The Secret History of Twin Peaks, series co-creator Mark Frost gives us an extensive and fascinating look at the history of the northwestern town and fills in some characters’ backstories.
+In his novel, The Secret History of Twin Peaks, series co-creator Mark Frost gives us an extensive and fascinating look at the history of the northwestern town and fills in some characters’ backstories.
 In the process, he also clears up a few questions about what happened after the events of the finale.
-Here are five new things we learned from the book, though we’ll have to wait until the third season begins on Showtime next year to find out how it all turned out.
+Here are five new things we learned from the book, though we’ll have to wait until the new season begins on Showtime Sunday to find out how it all turned out.

 Audrey was the only survivor of the bank explosion.